Skip to Main Content

 Medzhitov laboratory studies biology of inflammation, mechanisms of homoeostasis, allergic immunity and mechanisms of diseases.

-• Associate Professor of Immunobiology
+• Professor

-Noah W. Palm is an Associate Professor of Immunobiology at the Yale University School of Medicine.
+Noah W. Palm is a Professor of Immunobiology at the Yale University School of Medicine.
 His laboratory focuses on illuminating the myriad interactions between the immune system and the gut microbiota in health and disease.
 Dr. Palm performed his doctoral work with Ruslan Medzhitov and his postdoctoral work with Richard Flavell, both at Yale University.

 • Assistant Professor